Young woman on a laptop with her credit card in hand.

 2. Your payment history, credit usage, length of credit history, the type of credit accounts you have, and how often you apply for credit all influence your FICO® Score 8.

-3. No matter which FICO® Score version your lender uses, you can positively impact your credit score by practicing good credit habits.
+3. No matter which FICO® Score version your lender uses, you can positively impact your base FICO Credit Score by practicing good credit habits.

-The Fair Isaac Corporation (FICO) created the credit scoring model to help lenders figure out if a person would be a good borrower.
-According to the FICO website, the FICO credit scoring model has different versions to address different business needs (industry-specific scores) and base credit scores that all lenders can use.
+The Fair Isaac Corporation (FICO) created the credit scoring model to help lenders figure out if a person would be a responsible borrower.
+According to myFICO.com, the FICO credit scoring model has different versions to address different business needs (industry specific scores) and base credit scores that all lenders can use.
 FICO base credit scores typically range from 300 to 850 where the higher the score is the better.
 These three-digit numbers help give lenders an overview of your credit history, so lenders can determine whether to extend credit to you.

 Did you know?

-Good credit habits (like paying your bills on time and keeping your credit use low) can help you improve your credit in general, which may also help your FICO® Score 8.
+Good credit habits (like paying your bills on time and keeping your credit use low) can help you improve your credit in general, which may also help you get a good FICO Score.
 If you have low or no credit, you can build your credit history with the Discover it® Secured Credit Card.2

 What Is FICO® Score 8?

-Just like you would update your phone or laptop with new software, sometimes, FICO updates their scoring model to a newer version to help keep up with changes in consumer spending and credit habits as well as credit reporting practices.
-According to FICO, one of the most commonly used FICO® Score versions used by lenders is the FICO® Score 8.
+Just like you would update your smartphone or laptop with new software, FICO updates their scoring model.
+FICO scoring updates help keep up with changes in consumer spending, credit habits, and credit reporting practices.
+According to myFICO.com, the most commonly used FICO Score version used by lenders is FICO Score 8.

 What factors go into your FICO® Score 8?